kestra-io/docs/docs/getting-started/README.md

 ## Create your first flow
-The default installation contains some examples on the namespace `io.kestra.demo`.
+The default installation contains some examples you can access on the `Flows` menu item.

-We will create a new one :
+We will create a new one:

 ![Flow Create](./assets/flow-2.png)

-* Click on the `Create` button at the bottom
+* Click on the `Create` button at the bottom.
-* Paste the flow below
+* Paste the flow below.
-* Click on save
+* Click on save.

 ```yaml
 id: logs